Discover all the tax services we offer

 For example, if you paid or accrued $100 of income tax in a foreign country, you can typically deduct $100 from your domestic tax liability.
 (There is a maximum allowable tax credit, however.
 Specifically, you can’t claim a credit for more than the amount of US tax on the rental income after deducting expenses.)

 Now you should have a better understanding of the tax implications for your foreign rental property!
 If you have more questions, we have the answers.
 In fact, we can even prepare and file your expat tax return on your behalf.
-At Greenback Expat Tax Services, we help Americans around the world manage their US tax obligations—including foreign rental property taxes.
+Contact us, and one of our customer champions will gladly help.
+If you need very specific advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.